Data Story

 Academic preparation is particularly important in fostering equitable participation in dual credit opportunities.
 Further discussion and collaborative work between secondary and postsecondary partners should occur to ensure that more students, particularly those from underrepresented populations, are ready for the rigors of college coursework.

-Note: Due to the different student matching process that DXP uses, Dual Credit participant numbers in this Dual Credit data story may not completely align to individual UH or HIDOE reports.
+Note: Due to the different student matching process that DXP uses, dual credit participant numbers in this dual credit data story may not completely align to individual UH or Hawaiʻi Department of Education reports.

 The creation of this data story was supported by the Institute of Education Sciences, U.S. Department of Education, through Grant 84.372A (Statewide Longitudinal Data Systems) to the Hawai‘i State Department of Education.
 The opinions expressed are those of Hawai‘i P-20 Partnerships for Education and do not represent views of the Institute or the U.S. Department of Education.